e-strobel-lab/TECtools/TECdisplay_README/README.md

                                            has not been added to PATH.

 -a/--aggregate                             Generate file in which the fraction bound columns of filtered variant output files are
-                                           aggregated into a single file.
-This option can only be used when standard TECdisplay_mapper output files are used as the input values files.
+                                           aggregated into a single file (optional).
+This option can only be used when standard
+                                           TECdisplay_mapper output files are used as the input values files.

 ```

-### Basic usage of TECdisplay_navigator
+### Basic usage of TECdisplay_Hnav

 To hierarchically filter TECdisplay data using `TECdisplay_Hnav`, run the command:

 `TECdisplay_Hnav -v <input_values_file> -c <constraints_file_1> -c <constraints_file_2> -c <constraints_file_3> -o <output_directory_name> -f <output_file_prefix>`

 The command above will filter the input values file by each of the three constraints sequentially in the order that they are supplied.
-In each layer of filtering, every output file from the layer is filtered by the current constraint.
+In each layer of filtering, every output file from the previous layer is filtered by the current constraint.
 The output of each filtering layer is stored in a separate directory. **This can potentially lead to the generation of large numbers of files**.
 To safeguard against unintentionally generating large numbers of files, a prompt will indicate the number of files that will be created and ask if this is acceptable.
 Answering 'yes' will allow the analysis to proceed.

 ## Reconstructing a sequence from a variant id using id2variant